Semantics, Syntactics, Pragmatics, Oh My!

 Conclusion

 Both American Horror Story: Asylum and What We Do in the Shadows communicate effectively with the horror genre through their use of semantic and syntactic elements.
 Both shows adhere to the expectation of what a horror show should look like.
 With iconography and conventions typically associated with horror, both shows maintain a strong visual connection to the genre.
 Additionally, both shows center around themes consistent with the horror genre: the age-old tale of a hero defeating a monster.
 American Horror Story and What We Do in the Shadows differ on their pragmatic connection to the horror genre.
 American Horror Story maintains the primary purpose of the horror genre, to scare and shock.
 What We Do in the Shadows, however, uses its text to change its purpose to making audiences laugh.
 This is not a purpose commonly associated with horror and represents a way in which What We Do in the Shadows extends itself beyond the genre of horror.
 The reductive view that a genre is a genre and nothing more is simply false.
 Genre is a communication of expectations, and the molding and framing of those expectations are what keep media constantly changing.
 As Altman puts it, “It is simply not possible to describe Hollywood cinema accurately without the ability to account for the numerous films that innovate by combining the syntax of one genre with the semantics of another” (Altman 12).
 These methods of analysis allow for diversity within a genre.
-Directors and writers who understand these elements such as those from the example tv shows are innovating storytelling by using audiences’ own expectations to lead the narrative.
+Directors and writers who understand elements such as those from the example TV shows innovate storytelling by using audiences’ own expectations to lead the narrative.

 Works Cited